omner/cis-awsbenchmark-alarms/README.md

 # cis-awsbenchmark-alarms
-CloudFormation template to build metric filters for CloudTrail and alarms in order to meet CIS AWS Foundations Benchmark (3.x requirements).
+CloudFormation template to build metric filters for CloudTrail Logs and alarms in CloudWatch in order to meet CIS AWS Foundations Benchmark (3.x requirements).